ajoz/ajoz.github.io/_posts/2018-01-14-most-powerful-fp-lang.markdown

 > "Kotlin is arising as one of the most powerful functional languages".

-Imho this is a bit of exaggeration, especially unfair for Scala, Clojure and ETA.
+Imho this is a bit of exaggeration, especially unfair for *Scala*, *Clojure* and *ETA*.
 I even checked what did we have in the description on the Mobilization site:

 > "Modern languages with functional colours are mainstream lately.
 Kotlin is arising as one of the most powerful ones"

-Ok, so it was "most powerful with functional colours".
+Ok, so it was *"most powerful with functional colours"*.
 Someone just did an unfortunate mental shortcut when writing the description, regardless this "most powerful" thing made me think.
 Is Kotlin really that powerful and how one defines programming language power?

 Starting with advantages.
 Kotlin's syntax is much more concise than Java's (for me it's the main selling point on the JVM, after years of working with Java 6).
 Language allows for standalone functions, they are still objects in disguise (this is JVM we are talking about here) but there is a really nice syntax for declaring and invoking them.
-Is this enough to contend the title of "most powerful" functional language?
+Is this enough to contend the title of *"most powerful"* functional language?

 **I think not.** Kotlin is limited by its syntax and design decisions, in other words, FP was IMHO not it's primary vision of usage.
 (I don't say that was necessarily a bad decision!)